Top of the page

 After you receive an introduction to and instruction in this therapy, you can do TENS at home.

-People use TENS to relieve pain for several different types of illnesses and conditions.
-They use it most often to treat muscle, joint, or bone problems that occur with illnesses such as osteoarthritis or fibromyalgia.
-It's also often used for conditions such as low back pain, neck pain, tendinitis, or bursitis.
-People have also used TENS to treat sudden (acute) pain, such as labour pain, and long-lasting (chronic) pain, such as cancer pain.
+People use TENS to relieve pain from different conditions.
+This includes joint and muscle pain from osteoarthritis or fibromyalgia.
+It's also used for low back pain and neck pain.
+People have also used TENS to treat labour pain and cancer pain.